 TEMPORARY IMPROVEMENTS

 No temporary building or structure shall be permitted except for those trailers, barricades, trash receptacles or portable toilets that may be approved or required by the Design Review Committee.
-The existence of these structures will only be during the construction of a permanent improvement and 'Will be approved or required on a case by case basis by the Committee.
+The existence of these structures will only be during the construction of a permanent improvement and 'Will be approved or required on a case-by-case basis by the Committee.

 REFUSE AND STORAGE AREAS